skynetapp/Lytepole-Accounts/View Account.md

 - Function **createContactListDataObjectArr** will create the object array and will get the list data in controller page and will be redirected to action page.
 - The parameters will be the data getting from wsdl.
-- From action, it will pass the list array to function **createContactListDataObject** which is redirected to AccountData.php.
+- From action page, it will pass the list array to function **createContactListDataObject** which is redirected to AccountData.php.
 - parameters input list will be id, name, email, phone, mobile, query date, next offset, block, work phone.
-- Function **createContactListDataObject** in AccountData.php page will create a contact list data object and returns the contact list data object as result.
+- From action page, Function **createContactListDataObject** will be redirected to AccountData.php page which will create a contact list data object.
+- Returns the contact list data object as result.

 #### Step 10: